 If we can somehow merge SPF and DKIM - these two technologies can prove where emails originate and that the point of origin is one of our legitimate business partners.
 This is where DMARC steps in.
 It pulls everything together.

-AUTHENTICATION REPORTING &
+DOMAIN-BASED MESSAGING AUTHENTICATION REPORTING & CONFORMANCE (DMARC)

 DMARC will look at the ‘from' bit to see if the address shown by the SPF and the address shown in the DKIM signature match.
 The diagram illustrates how these addresses are checked.